 Through 15 minutes of training, researchers were able to teach these breast cancer survivors how to correctly apply pressure to certain points to relieve their fatigue.
 They taught them both relaxing points (typically used to treat insomnia) and stimulating points (typically used to promote energy).

 The women stimulated these points on their body for 15 minutes per day for a total of six weeks.
-And at the end of the six week trial period, they had reduced their fatigue by 27 to 34 percent.
-Both the relaxing and simulating acupressure points worked for them.
+And at the end of the six-week trial period, they had reduced their fatigue by 27 to 34 percent.
+Both the relaxing and stimulating acupressure points worked for them.
 But only the relaxing acupressure improved their sleep quality—so that’s something to consider if you also have sleep issues.

 The moral of the story is, if you’re dealing with occasional or chronic fatgue, acupressure is a cheap, safe and effective solution.
 All you need to do is learn a few points and set aside 15 minutes in your day.
 Before long, you’ll be well on your way to a fatigue-free life.
 Here’s a video of some fatigue-reducing acupressure points to help you get started.